josumsc/josumsc.github.io/_posts/2022-07-30-collaborative-filtering.md

         return rating_scores
 ```

-Regarding the trainig of our model, we may again see that the code is quite similar:
+Regarding the training of our model, we may again see that the code is quite similar:

 ```python
 n_units_lstm = 30